apache/ambari/dev-support/docker/centos7/README.md

 * The first compilation will take about 1 hour to download resources, and the next compilation will directly use the maven cache.
 * Ambari UI、Ambari Server Debug Port、MariaDB Server are also exposed to local ports: 8080、5005、3306.
 * Docker host names are: ambari-server、ambari-agent-01、ambari-agent-02.
-* Script execution end, log will be print Ambari Server RSA Private Key.
-* Open up a web browser and go to http://localhost:8080.
+* Access admin page via http://localhost:8080 on your web browser.
 Log in with username `admin` and password `admin`.
 * Extra configurations are in `build-containers.sh` last few lines, eg. Kerberos Configuration、Hive DB Configuration.

 **RHEL (CentOS 7) :**